 Key areas of excavation include the Roman Forum, a sprawling Roman townhouse known as Triconch Palace, a late-antique baptistery, a Roman villa and late-antique church on the shore of Lake Butrint at Diaporit and a major suburb of the Roman town located on the plain in front of the walled city.

 Butrint became a World Heritage Site in 1992.
-For more information on the history and environment of Butrint please see the website for the Butrint National Park.
+For more information on the history and environment of Butrint please see the UNESCO website or click on the Further Reading tab.

 UK Registered Charity No. 1135705